 2) 2012: Colton Parayko, Pick 86

 Speaking of defensemen the Blues found later in the draft, Colton Parayko has become the Blues’ foremost defenseman behind Alex Pietrangelo after being taken by the Blues deep in the third round in 2012.
 The Blues were enamored with Parayko long before he was drafted, literally hiding him as well as they could in rural Alberta so that they could take him in the middle rounds.

 Since the draft, Parayko has added size and he’s added skill, and he’s entrenched himself in the NHL.
-Though his name is circulating in rumor mills, he likely isn’t going anywhere.
+Though his name is often circulating in rumor mills, he isn’t going anywhere.
 He’s too valuable to the Blues’ defense to let him leave, and that speaks of how great a draft pick he was.

 1) 2010: Jaden Schwartz, Pick 14; Vladimir Tarasenko, Pick 16

 It’s not often that a team can set the foundation for its forward group in one round of one draft, but that’s exactly what Doug Armstrong did with his first two picks as general manager of the Blues.
 With their own pick, the Blues selected Jaden Schwartz, a small but talented forward out of the USHL, then they traded David Rundblad to acquire the 16th pick, with which they chose Vladimir Tarasenko, a super talented Russian forward who fell in the draft due to fear that he might prefer the KHL.